Claire Dean

 La Virgen de la Candelaria

 The Virgen de la Candelaria is one of the most renowned music festivals in Peru, and indeed all of South America.
 This festival takes place in Puno on the days around Candlemas, in early February.
 It’s the most important festival in the region around Lake Titicaca and celebrates Virgen Candelaria, the patron saint of Puno.
-Festivals in Peru are colourful displays of the country’s history, culture, and traditions.
-If you’re travelling to Peru, attending one of these celebrations might be the highlight of your trip.
-From festivities with origins stretching back thousands of years, to Catholic celebrations introduced by Spanish colonists, Peru’s festivals have many diverse influences.
+Festivals in Peru are colorful displays of the country’s history, culture, and traditions.
+If you’re traveling to Peru, attending one of these celebrations might be the highlight of your trip.
+From festivities with origins stretching back thousands of years to Catholic celebrations introduced by Spanish colonists, Peru’s festivals have many diverse influences.
 But they all have one thing in common, each one brims with exultant dancing, singing, and people coming together to celebrate Peruvian culture.

 Virgen de La Candelaria